KSneijders/AoE2ScenarioParser/README.md

 ## Bugs:

-- None that I know of
+- Create default map not working currently

 If you find a bug, please check if it's already been reported or maybe even fixed ([changelog.md]).
 Please report any bugs you find to the [github issue board].